ivangka/cli-order-executor/README.md

 !o [symbol] -buy/sell [qty] -l [price]
 ```

 This format of the command opens a perpetual futures order based on a specific quantity of contracts rather than risk-based position sizing.
-This is useful when you want to directly specify the amount of contracts to buy or sell without calculating risk — for example, to set partial or full take-profit limit orders, or to manually close part of a position at market price.
+This is useful when you want to directly specify the amount of contracts to buy or sell without calculating risk — for example, to set partial or full take-profit limit orders.

 Parameters: